History of sport in Australia: 1900s

-The first recorded game of ice hockey in Australia was on Tuesday July 17, 1906 and was between a Victorian representative team and the American sailors from the visiting American Warship the USS Baltimore.
-This game was held in the Melbourne Glaciarium and at 9:00pm a whistle blew to clear the public skaters from the ice surface so that the surface could be cleaned with scoops and brooms to remove the snowy covering generated by the public skating session before.
+The first recorded game of ice hockey in Australia was held on July 17, 1906, played between a Victorian representative team and the American sailors from the visiting American warship the USS Baltimore.
+This game was held in the Melbourne Glaciarium.
+At 9:00 pm a whistle blew to clear the public skaters from the ice, so that it could be cleaned of the snowy covering generated by the public skating session before.

-The American team was made up of Warrant Machinist F. G. Randell (team captain), Seaman F. Brooks, First-class Fireman T. H. Miller, Seaman J. Benditti, First Class fireman D. F. Kelly (goaltender) and Third Class Gunner's mate J. T. Connolly.
+The American team was made up of warrant machinist F. G. Randell (team captain), Seaman F. Brooks, first class fireman T. H. Miller, seaman J. Benditti, first class fireman D. F. Kelly (goaltender) and third class gunner's mate J. T. Connolly.

-The Australian team were dressed in all white and the team from USS Baltimore wore white shirts with a large upper case black B on the front and center of the chest and grey trousers with red socks.
+The Australian team were dressed in all white.
+The team from the USS Baltimore wore white shirts with a large upper case black B on the front and centre of the chest and grey trousers with red socks.

-The game was played in two 15 minutes halves, using a red ball made from gutta-percha and curved heavy-headed sticks as used in English field hockey at the time.
-The skill level of the Australians was not seen to be up to the level of the Americans but the game was hard-fought and result of the game was a 1–1 tie.
-The USS Baltimore team were first to score when Mr. T.H.
-Miller scored goal but Mr. Dunbar Poole scored off a hard shot to tie up the game.
+The game was played in two 15-minute halves, using a red ball made from gutta-percha and curved heavy-headed sticks as used in English field hockey at the time.
+The skill level of the Australians was not seen to be up to the level of the Americans, but the game was hard-fought and the result of the game was a 1–1 tie.
+The USS Baltimore team were first to score when T.H.
+Miller scored a goal, but Dunbar Poole scored off a hard shot to tie up the game.

 The first recorded game of ice hockey for female players in Australia was on the evening of 31 August 1908 in the Melbourne Glaciarium during Fleet Week when American sailors visited Melbourne.
-Though ladies hockey matches were held previously during sports carnivals at the Melbourne Glaciarium from 1906 and the Sydney Glaciarium from 1907 during sports nights, the first game on record is from the opening evening of 31 August 1908.
+Though ladies' hockey matches were held previously during sports carnivals at the Melbourne Glaciarium from 1906 and the Sydney Glaciarium from 1907 during sports nights, the first game on record is from this evening.

-The first Australian ice hockey association was formed 12 September 1908 after the close of the season in the Melbourne Glaciarium.
-The name of the association was the Victorian Amateur Ice Hockey Association (VAIHA).
-The association consisted of 4 ice hockey clubs:
+The first Australian ice hockey association, Victorian Ice Hockey Association (VAIHA), was formed on 12 September 1908 after the close of the season in the Melbourne Glaciarium.
+It consisted of four ice hockey clubs: